canonical/platform-engineering-docs/documentation/readme-guidance.rst

   tutorial in its documentation, use this section to link the documentation.
   You don't need to duplicate documentation here.
-If the tutorial is more complex than getting started, then provide brief descriptions of the steps needed for the simplest deployment.
+If the tutorial is more complex than getting started, then provide brief descriptions of the steps needed for the simplest possible deployment.
 * **Basic operations**.
 Use this section to provide information on important actions, required configurations, or other operations the user should know about.
 You don't need to list every action or configuration.
 Use this section